 So read a lot, and try to absorb and apply as much of the knowledge as you can, as it will allow you to stand on the shoulders of the typeface designers who have come before you.

 Previously, we also pulled together seven quick guides to teach typography.
 If you’re looking for more structured learning, check out Ellen Lupton’s free course “Typography That Works: Typographic Composition and Fonts” on Skillshare.

-If you’re looking for an alternative font-creation software option for FontForge, check out BirdFont, a cross-platform, free font-editor Justin reviewed that lets you design your own font.
+If you’re looking for an alternative font-creation software option for FontForge, check out BirdFont, a cross-platform, free font editor that lets you design your own font.
 It doesn’t export in as many formats as FontForge, but the interface may make it easier for you to get started.

 Final Thought: Is It All Worth It?